Fang Wan-ling

+Career

 In 2018, she competed in the women's 48 kg event at the Asian Games held in Jakarta, Indonesia.
 She finished in 6th place.
 She also competed in the women's 49 kg event at the 2018 World Weightlifting Championships held in Ashgabat, Turkmenistan.

 In 2021, she finished in 6th place in the women's 49 kg event at the 2020 Asian Weightlifting Championships held in Tashkent, Uzbekistan.

+Later that year, she represented Chinese Taipei at the 2020 Summer Olympics in Tokyo, Japan.
+She finished in 4th place in the women's 49 kg event.

+In August 2024, Fang Wan-ling competed in the women's 49 kg event at the 2024 Summer Olympics held in Paris, France.
+She lifted 86 kg in Snatch and 107 kg in Clean & Jerk setting 193 kg in total and placing sixth in her second Olympic Games.